 The tires are a 63/60 dual-compound durometer and a 60TPI casing with a Versa layer, which Versus says is an impregnated, tight woven layer made from “super-soft rubber” that runs from bead to bead.
 This should deter punctures and help the tire hold air.
 The All Mountain tires are also designed around a 30mm internal width rim.

 Sure, the tire looks similar to others we’ve seen, but not exactly.
 All of the center knobs are siped and ramped for a combo of grip and rolling speed.
 The cornering knobs are also ramped and siped, but it’s the accordion design on the cornering knobs that stands out.
 These are meant to bend more easily laterally for added grip around twisting singletrack.

-I’ve been using these Versus tires for about two months now, and have to say I love them.
-Don’t get me wrong, they aren’t perfect, but the All Mountain tire has treated me well.
-I didn’t run into any issues during setup, and the All Mountain tire has been holding air supremely.
+I’ve been using these Versus All Mountain tires for about two months now, and have to say I love them.
+Don’t get me wrong, they aren’t perfect, but the Versus All Mountain tire has treated me well.
+I didn’t run into any issues during setup, and the Versus tire has been holding air supremely.
 The Versa layer is said to hold air better and reduce pre-ride pump ups, and that seems to be true.

-As Hultgren says above, “The sum of all the parts is how the tire rides,” and the Versus holds a unique feel compared to other tires I have spent time on.
+As Hultgren says above, “The sum of all the parts is how the tire rides,” and the Versus All Mountain tire holds a unique feel compared to other mtb tires I have spent time on.
 As I said above, I opted for the Trail casing, because all of my rides this summer have been leg-served and 1,500g is a lot of weight to push around.

 The 989g Trail-casing tire isn’t the lightest, but it’s a reasonable weight for most riders who want something for aggressive trail riding.
 The tread is tacky enough for most conditions, without feeling like you’re pedaling a wad of gum around, and it feels like it maintains speed well on descents.